 Figure 1.
-Map showing the Amu Darya and Syr Darya river basins with depiction of upstream and downstream areas.
-Turkmenistan also receives water from the Aral Sea basin through the Karakum canal.
-Source: authors beyond the specific water related targets of SDG6 as it is a central element in addressing so many of the development aspirations embodied in other SDGs (UN Water 2016).
+Map showing the Amudarya and Syrdarya river basins with approximate depiction of upstream and downstream areas.
+Turkmenistan receives water directly from the Aral Sea basin as well as inter-basin transfer mainly through the Karakum canal.
+Source: authors energy resources.
+The importance of water in meeting countries' commitments to the SDGs goes beyond the specific water related targets of SDG6 as it is a central element in addressing so many of the development aspirations embodied in other SDGs (UN Water 2016).
 The highest priority for water is generally accorded to water for drinking and household uses, including sanitation.
-Clean and safe water for drinking underpins society and human health and development and attracts an even higher importance now as a consequence of the
+Clean and safe water for drinking underpins society and human health and development and attracts an even higher importance now as a consequence of the COVID-19 pandemic.
+Water is central to agriculture in the region, with irrigation accounting for approximately 90% of water withdrawals from the major rivers of Central Asia.
+It also supports electricity production, both hydropower generation and for cooling of thermal plants.